 Learn to use LaTeX while you can.
 It is a free typesetting software package and enables you to typeset and print your work at the highest typographical quality, using a predefined, professional layout.
 The main advantages of LaTeX over normal word processors include professionally crafted layouts, support for typesetting of mathematical formulae in a convenient way, a few easy-to-understand commands that specify the logical structure of a document, more complex structures such as footnotes, references, table of contents, bibliographies that can all be generated easily, and free add-on packages for specific tasks (e.g. make a reference list adhere to the exact standards of a scientific journal).
 A short introduction can be found here.
-We further intend to offer a short Intro during the first weeks.
+We offer a short Intro on Monday, 12 September 2016 from 17h15-18h45 (A5, C-108).